-Set a default value: Select this checkbox to set a default value to fall back on if another value is not assigned to a user.
+Set a default value: Select this checkbox to set a default value in case a value is not assigned to a user.

-Once you define a user attribute, you can assign values to user groups and individual users using the Group Values and User Values tabs at the top of the page:
+Once you define a user attribute, you can assign values to individual users or to user groups by clicking the User Values and Group Values tabs at the top of the page:

 Assigning Values to Individual Users